fkpwolf/docfx/docs/designs/sanitize-html.md

 #### Sanitize HTML attribute

-For HTML attributes, we _MUST_ use _allowlist_ because attributes that allow javascript execution is an open set.
+For HTML attributes, we _MUST_ use _allow list_ because attributes that allow javascript execution is an open set.

 For reference, https://developer.mozilla.org/en-US/docs/Web/Events lists all the possible DOM events, some of them are standard events, but it also contains lots of non-standard events that are browser specific.
-Some non-stardard events are prefixed with `moz`, but others aren't like `dataError`.
+Some non-standard events are prefixed with `moz`, but others aren't like `dataError`.

-The HTML attribute allowlist is defined as the sum of:
+The HTML attribute allow list is defined as the sum of:

 - Standard HTML5 attributes for allowed HTML tag names.
 - Attribute names starting with `data-`.